khasan-khafizov/rpc-server/README.md

 ```

 # API
-Supported networks are `mainnet` and `devnet` all calls should start with the network you want to address, for instance,  `/mainnet/account/AUDud8tvyVZa67p3QY7XPRUTjRGnWQQ9Xv` we call it `:network` in the API description.
+Supported networks are `mainnet` and `testnet` all calls should start with the network you want to address, for instance,  `/mainnet/account/PFiYxjjF3VhxqWZLGpTzYBrpmkuNHMfK8t` we call it `:network` in the API description.

 ## Accounts
 - Get account balance from `address`: `GET /:network/account/:address`